 Disney hasn’t made it public what is causing the increased downtime, but it’s clear Rise of the Resistance has been running more problematically of late, and loading groups slower than before.

 If you go to thrill-data.com you can see the updated wait times and boarding group info for Rise of the Resistance.
 Looking at the data there is eye-opening and shows this positive trend upward.

 When it first opened up it was rumored that Disney was only getting 800 or so people through the attraction per hour.
-Now that number is probably more in the 1,000+ range or more, with the target being around 1,500 when things are running optimally.
+Now that number got up in the 1,000+ range or more, with the target being around 1,500 when things are running optimally.

 These difficulties and improvements are normal as Cast Members need time to get a handle on running a ride this complex, and as the weeks go by, we should start to see more and more improvement.

 Let’s face it, not everyone wants to get up before the sunrise when they are on vacation to ride a theme park attraction.
 While we still stand by our best strategy, which is waking up early and getting a big part of Hollywood Studios done before the crowds, there is another option.

 Besides opening boarding pass distribution up at park opening, getting a boarding pass is also possible at 2:00 pm.
 That means you can show up late and still have a chance of riding Rise of the Resistance.